milandobrota/milandobrota.github.io/_posts/2016-07-24-lapses-in-meditation-practice.md

 ---
 It's been a little over one and a half year since I started meditating, and at times I still struggle to keep my practice regular.

 This is not because of lack of time.
 Even though I'm normally busier than most people I know, I can always find time.
-This is a pure willpower thing.
+I have to admit that this is a pure willpower thing.

 My mind is so addicted to being productive and/or entertained, that doing something that's inherently non-productive and that deprives my mind of intellectual stimulation is sometimes hard to justify.